Metabolism: How the metabolism works

 What is metabolism?

-Metabolism is a continuous process that takes place constantly in every living thing, including humans.
+Metabolism is a continuous process that takes place in every living thing, including humans.
 It involves a variety of chemical reactions that keep our bodies alive by allowing them to absorb nutrients, produce energy, eliminate waste, and produce new cells.
 A healthy metabolism refers to the efficiency and speed of these processes.
 A well-functioning metabolism ensures you have sufficient energy for daily activities and a lower risk of certain diseases (De Nava & Raja, 2022).

 What is the difference between catabolism and anabolism?